 - DO NOT quit your job and start your own business in the middle of the loan process.

 - DO NOT withhold information.
 With today’s access to information and technology, mortgage companies do comprehensive reviews of all of your personal identification information and all of your financial history.
 A comprehensive search of property records to verify ownership interest in real property is also done.
 Withholding material information will only hinder a true assessment of your qualifications, and can often times pop up at the last

 - DO NOT make large deposits of cash into your bank account which cannot be sourced.
 Please consult with your mortgage professional before depositing money into the bank other than your normal payroll check.

 - DO NOT change jobs.
 This includes changing positions that impact the way you are paid.
 For instance, a simple switch from an hourly wage earner to full commission completely changes the way an underwriter looks at your income.
 Please inform your mortgage consultant with any changes to your current position.

 - DO NOT do anything that could lower your credit score.
 Making late payments, increasing your credit card balances, or simply applying for new credit can lower your scores and adversely affect your ability to get your loan approved.

 Most people do not like to be told what not to do, but this list above is terribly important to follow and heed.
 By not doing the things listed above, your loan process can avoid disastrous pitfalls.
-To help make for a smoother loan process, here is a list of things that you should do:
+To help make for a smoother loan process, here is a list of best practices.

-Following these dos and don’ts will significantly impact how smooth the loan process will be from the time you get prequalified all the way to the time you close.
+Following these dos and don’ts will significantly improve the loan process from the time you get prequalified to the time you close.
 For clarification or further explanation of any of the dos and don’ts, contact your loan officer.